Posušje

-Posušje (/hr/) is a town and municipality in the West Herzegovina Canton of Bosnia and Herzegovina, near border with Croatia.
+Posušje (/bos/) is a town and municipality in the West Herzegovina Canton of Bosnia and Herzegovina, near border with Croatia.

 It lies in the Posuško polje, at an altitude of 675 m, at the intersection of the road from Split and Imotski in Croatia towards Tomislavgrad and Mostar.

 Name

 The name Posušje is derived from suša (Croatian for drought).
 The area of Posušje was historically a dry area with water-supply problems.
 The problem was solved by building an artificial Tribistovo Lake in 1989.